ahf/orbis/README.markdown

 ### The Application Supervisor

-This module implements the supervisor handling the workers.
-The call to `orbis:child_spec/3` or `orbis:child_spec/4` will initialize the state needed for the pool and will return a child spec which we will pass to the supervisor, which will handle starting and restarting of our workers.
+This module implements the supervisor which managers the workers.
+The call to `orbis:child_spec/3` (or `orbis:child_spec/4`) will initialize the state needed for the Orbis pool and will return a child spec which we pass to the supervisor, which will take care of starting and restarting our workers.

 ```erlang
 -module(orbis_example_sup).